antirez/smallchat/README.md

 # Smallchat

+Inspired by Salvatore Sanfilippo's series on creating a chat Implemented in python

 TLDR: This is just a programming example for a few friends of mine.
 It somehow turned into a set of programming videos, continuing one project I started some time ago: Writing System Software videos series.

 1. [First episode](https://www.youtube.com/watch?v=eT02gzeLmF0), how the basic server works.